Will I be on a waitlist?

 If you would prefer your therapy visits remain completely confidential, that is your choice and we are bound by law to honour it.

-By law, we have to share information if we believe the child, you or your family is in danger.
+By law, we must share information with the Ministry of Children and Families if we have any reason to believe the child, you or your family is in danger.

 My partner and I are separated/divorced – do you need both of us to consent?